 The distinction between per person vs family could be important.
 For example, consider a family with many children.
 Two people in the family could hit both hit the per person annual maximum.
 The remaining family members could also reach the limit – even though that had expenses that are more modest in one year.

-Dental Insurance with No Annual Maximum Benefit
+No Annual Maximum Dental Insurance

 Full coverage dental insurance plans do exist with no annual maximum benefit limits.
 You cannot find anything higher than unlimited.
 If your dentist is recommending a significant treatment protocol, this may sound appealing – until you discover the caveats.